burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Some language decisions due to B.Stroustoup:

-- *" C++ does not have a universal class Object.
+- *"C++ does not have a universal class Object.
 It's so because, in C++, we don't need one: generic programming provides statically type safe alternatives in most cases.
 Also, there is no valid universal class; in fact, using a universal base class implies the cost."*

 - *"Templates are not Generics (from C# or Java).
 Generics are primarily syntactic sugar for abstract classes.
 With generics (whether Java or C# generics), You program against precisely defined interfaces and typically pay the cost of virtual function calls and/or dynamic casts to use arguments."*